Can you get a personal loan with an ITIN?

 How much can you borrow?

 Loan amounts range from a few hundred dollars to $50,000 or more, depending on income, credit, and the lender.
 If you're newer to U.S. credit, expect to start smaller and grow your borrowing power as you demonstrate on-time payments.
+If you need a smaller amount fast for an emergency, see our dedicated guide to ITIN cash loans.

 Tips to get approved